kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 [ 1 2 **4 5** 8 ] -> [ 1 2 **4 5** 8 ]

 [ 1 2 4 **5 8** ] -> [ 1 2 4 **5 8** ]
 Now, the array is already sorted, but the algorithm does not know if it is completed.
-The algorithm needs one whole pass without any swap to know it is sorted.
+The algorithm needs to have one more pass without any swaps to know it is sorted.

 ##### Third Pass
 [ **1 2** 4 5 8 ] -> [ **1 2** 4 5 8 ]